 5. Kayaking on the Hudson

-Did you know you could go Kayaking on the Hudson for Free.
-Head on down to Pier 26 all summer long and take advantage of this amazing opportunity.
-Enjoy the sunset from your kayak on Tuesday, Wednesday and Thursday evenings where kayaking is available from 5:30pm-7:00pm.
-On the weekends kayaking is available all day from 9am-4:30pm.
+Enjoy the sunset from your kayak on Tuesday, Wednesday, and Thursday evenings, where kayaking is available from 5:30pm-7:00pm.
+On the weekends, kayaking is available all day from 9am-4:30pm.

 6. Drink at the Met Rooftop

 Pack a picnic and make it a day.
-The ferry is free before 11am so I like to get there early.
+The ferry is free before 11 am, so I like to get there early.
 You can bring your bike and ride around the island or just spend the day lounging in a hammock with a juicy novel.
-Afterwards have a glass of Rose and Oysters at Island Oyster.
+Afterward, have a glass of Rose and Oysters at Island Oyster.

 8. Beach Day